taylorpage/all-in-order/README.md

 ##Customer Home Item Cataloger
 This is the repository for the API

-This API was built in Node.js
+This API was built in Node.js, the sever was built with Express.js and the database being utilized is MongoDB.
-The API is being served up using Express.js
-The database being utilized is MongoDB and the local name being used is "AllInOneDb"

 ###Get It Running

 To start up locally first start up MongoDB

 `mongod`
+(DB Name for local repo is: **AllInOneDb**)

 To run the server